Chapter 9 Mersey III - Hydrology

 For this practical, we’ll be calculating the pointer file using the simplest D8 algorithm, as shown in Practical 1.

 Load the raster into R using the raster package and plot using ggplot2 and ggspatial.
 Your output should resemble the following, where each cell value has been reclassified according to the D8 flow.
+Note that the map below is using a continuous scale - a categorical scale would be more appropriate for pointer data, see last week!

 Save your script before continuing.